 Considering the first goal defined for the survey, we analyzed the data related to each of the factors to investigate how much they are used.
 As the result, except for UAP and APF, all other friendship factors were employed by at least more than 50% of participants, which shows the validity of friendship factors inferred from the exploratory study.
 In addition, we asked survey participants to share with us other friendship factors if they have any.
 Analysis of answers to this question did not add to the factors themselves.
 The participants who answered this question, mostly suggested features that could be added to the friend request decision dialogues.
-As mentioned earlier, since having access to user's wall is usually not possible, people may not consider UAP as a factor.
+As mentioned earlier, since having access to user's wall is usually not possible, people may not consider UAP as a friendship factor that could be easily investigated although they are interested in it.
 However, according to the exploratory study, participants prefer to have information about the activity patterns of requesters.
 For APF, a low percentage was expected from the interview study, in which only few participants reported receiving friendship requests from applications.